pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 **The necessary migration is performed automatically after the update, so there's no manual work necessary**

 - If you've checked in files within `var/classes` into your VCS, please update them after the upgrade.
-- If you're extending core relational data-types in your application or bundle, please update them accordingly.

 ###### Overview of Renamings
 Please note that the following PHP classes are located in the namespace `\Pimcore\Model\DataObject\ClassDefinition\Data` and